Do you want to learn how to host a website? Self-hosted website builders like WordPress offer you full freedom to build any kind of website.

 There are so many hosting companies out there, that it becomes difficult for beginners to make the right choice.

-Over the years, we have worked with all the top hosting companies on the market.
+Over the years, we have worked with all the best web hosting companies on the market.
 This has given us insights into what makes a good hosting platform.

 For starter websites, we recommend Bluehost.
 They automatically install WordPress, and they offer a beginner friendly dashboard, built-in caching, security, and more.
 On top of it, they are offering WPBeginner readers discount on hosting + free domain name.